NicosNicolaou16/ImagePickerAndroid/README.md

 application with latest Android technologies.
 Support me and I will appreciate if you provide me your feedback(s).

+This library contain:
+- Image Picker for single image from gallery
+- Image Picker for multiple images from gallery
+- Image Picker for single image from camera
+- Video Picker
+- Only for image picker support base64 value and resize

 ### Versioning

 Gradle Version 8.0.2 <br />